Beef & Bean Stew Meal in a Jar

 - 2 tablespoons tomato powder

 - 1 cup freeze-dried mixed vegetables

-- Put beans, vegetables, beef, potatoes and onions into a clean quart-size mason jar.
+- Layer ingredients into a clean quart-size mason jar in the order listed above.
 Shake to settle contents.

 - Place new canning lid on top of jar.
 Using wide-mouth attachment for a FoodSaver, vacuum seal lid onto jar following instructions from your FoodSaver manual.
 (You can also insert an oxygen absorber before putting on lid if you'd like.)